RedwindA/GPT-sovits-2-OpenAI/README-en.md

 ## Important Notes

-**Since Docker is used, make sure the container can properly access the GPT-sovits API**
+1. **Since docker is used, please ensure the container can correctly access the GPT-sovits API.**

-If both are running on the same host machine, and GPT-sovits API is running directly (non-docker), the environment variable should be `BACKEND_URL=http://host.docker.internal:9880` (current default configuration)
-You can also combine both in the same docker network through docker compose.
+If both are running on the same host machine, and GPT-sovits API is running directly (non-dockerized), the environment variable should be `BACKEND_URL=http://host.docker.internal:9880` (current default configuration).
+You can also combine both using docker compose in the same docker network.

+2. If API_KEY is not configured, the service will be accessible by everyone

+3. The VOICE_MAPPING variable must be filled in to enable model switching.
+Model paths must use forward slashes.